PNDeb/pinenote-tweaks/pn_handbook/handbook_raw/docs/index.md

 ## Updates

-Apart from a number of tweaks aimed at producing an improved user experience on the PineNote, and a few patched packages, you are running a Debian Bookworm operating system which can be maintained as very other system.
+Apart from a number of tweaks aimed at producing an improved user experience on the PineNote, and a few patched packages, you are running a Debian Trixie operating system which can be maintained as very other system.
 Use apt or aptitude to manage you packages.